equal-learning/cloud-automation/iac/golang/go-templates/overview.md

 **Annotations** in the template refer to elements of the data structure (typically a field of a structure or a key in a map) to control execution and derive values to be displayed.
 Execution of the template walks the structure and sets the cursor, represented bu a period ‘.’ called ‘dot’, to the value at the current location in the structure as execution proceeds.

 The INPUT text for a template is UTF-8-encoded text in any format.
+Reminder, the **input** text can have dynamic content, meant to be processed by the template and the static content, meant to be coppied as it is.
 **Actions** are data evaluation or control structure, delimited by {{ }}.
 All text outside actions is copied to the output unchanged.